opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/airwallex/PAYMENT-PAGE/README.md

 a) Sign up for a Airwallex Demo Account

+b) Complete onboarding the activate the Airwallex accoubnt

-b) Create a Merchant Account Group in OPF Workbench.
+c) Create a Merchant Account Group in OPF Workbench.

-c) Set up Your Airwallex Sandbox Account to work with OPF.
+d) Set up Your Airwallex Sandbox Account to work with OPF.

-d) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Airwallex Sandbox Account unique values.
+e) Prepare the [Postman Environment](environment_configuration.json) file so the collection can be imported with all your OPF Tenant and Airwallex Demo Account unique values.

 ### Create a Airwallex Account